 The Central Library is the focal point of the Chuo University libraries and houses 190,000 volumes in open stacks, and 990,000 documents and volumes in closed stacks (including external storage), so there is an emphasis on providing users with highly precise reading services and guidance in using resources.
 There is a reference room where staff members respond to users’ questions and provide advice on document searches.
 Some 43 terminals to conduct searches of the Library’s collection, as well as online information search engines and a CD-ROM database server.
 A CHOIS student advisor is always on hand to deal with users’ questions.

-New library service for citizens [Central Library]
+Library service for citizens [Central Library]

 Conditions for use are as follows: